AryanBaliyan001/SQL_Project_Data_Job_Analysis/README.md

 Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2023:

- **· SQL** is leading with a bold count of 8.
+ - **SQL** is leading with a bold count of 8.

- **· Python** follows closely with a bold count of 7.
+ - **Python** follows closely with a bold count of 7.

- **· Tableau** is also highly sought after, with a bold count of 6.
+ - **Tableau** is also highly sought after, with a bold count of 6.
 Other skills like R, Snowflake, Pandas, and Excel show varying degrees of demand.

  <img width="1020" height="660" alt="image" src="https://github.com/user-attachments/assets/a111491c-0ae0-47ed-960b-e1404d702ceb" />